hardope/click_chat/README.md

 ### Note:
 Flask app not present in repository for personal reasons.<br>
-This Web App also uses a database which is also absent for security reasons.
+This Web App also ustilizes a database which is also absent for security reasons.